jasc5797/Realms-of-Xylaria/content/DM/Session Prep/Session 2/Session 2 Prep.md

     - **Deception/Performance:** To throw off the guards with distractions or disguises.
     - **Perception/Insight:** To spot patrols or figure out the guards’ search patterns.
 - Success gives them more time to plan, while failures mean more guards are closing in.
-- See [[Festival of the Moon Escape Options]] for more in depth scenarios and mechanics
+- See [[2.1 Festival of the Moon Escape Options]] for more in depth scenarios and mechanics

 ### Alternative Options for the Party